DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresese-AnalogModel/Spresense-Moisture_Sensor_Model_LoRaWAN_GNSS/README.md

 An example senerio for this app would be to monitor soil moisture at various locations in a cherry orchard were power and internet connectivity is not avaliable.

 This program is targeted to the Sony Spresense using the [Arduino](https://www.arduino.cc/) IDE for compilation.
-There are different INO files to make it easy to adpat this program for other uses.
+There are different INO files to make it easy to adapt this program for other uses.
 For example, if you don't want to use LoRaWAN, the delete files `Spresense-LMiC.h` and `Spresense-LMiC.ino` from the Arduino build folder.

-This project uses the follwoing hardware:
+This project uses the following hardware:
 * [Sony Spresense](https://developer.sony.com/develop/spresense/) (has built-in GNSS module).
 * Seeed Studio [moisture gauge](https://www.seeedstudio.com/Grove-Moisture-Sensor.html).
-* Seeed Studio WIO Terminal (for displaying status when out roaming about).
+* Seeed Studio [WIO Terminal](https://www.seeedstudio.com/Wio-Terminal-p-4509.html) (for displaying status when out roaming about).
 * Adafruit [LoRa radio board](https://www.adafruit.com/product/3072).
 * The Things Network (TTN) [LoRa to Internet gateway](https://www.adafruit.com/product/4345).
 * An Internet router.